-With a population of over 2.1 million living inside a sprawling 625 square miles (the much larger New York City is only 305 square miles), Houston has a large variety of neighborhoods.
+With a population of over 2.1 million living inside a sprawling 625 square miles (the much larger New York City is only 305 square miles), Houston has a large variety of single family home listings.
 Here are some of the trendiest / hottest of those neighborhoods:

 The Montrose area is another interesting Houston neighborhood.
 Located in central Houston, it lies just south of the lower Heights from Allen parkway, west of Taft Street, east of Shepherd, and north of Richmond Avenue.
 The area offers an assortment of bungalows and cottages and is probably most similar to the “vibe” of the Greater Heights.
 It is known for being more pedestrian friendly than other Houston neighborhoods.
 Montrose prides itself on its artistic culture.
 There are many smaller art galleries and other artistic venues hidden throughout the neighborhood.
 If second-hand shopping is your thing then you need to head to Montrose, as well.
 Along with the great art scene are many thriving restaurants, thrift shops, and an eclectic bar scene.
 The neighborhood is home to the University of St. Thomas and such museums as The Menil Collection and The Rothko Chapel.